Whey Protein VS Plant Protein - Which Is Best?

 whey protein v plant protein - processed

-Whey protein is often highly processed
+Whey protein - often ultraprocessed

 Best plant protein options: